Carlos-biru/EMCAR-CODRA-CV/README.md

 To make it easier you can create your own buttons on App.py to launch one or more animations.
 Use the buttons Greet, Draw Random, Contemplate, etc as an example.

+# CODRA - CV Colaborative Drawing assisted by Computer Vision

+This a spin off EMCAR, that allow to automate the interaction based on the position of the hand of the human and the drawing

+It uses a kinect azure camera and the library PyK4A.

+## Calibration
+Run the script